sting-ioc/sting/docs/naming.md

 The publishing locations include on a type annotated by the {@link: sting.Injectable @Injectable}
 annotation or a provider method enclosed within a type annotated by the {@link: sting.Fragment @Fragment}
 annotation.
 A service is consumed by being passed as; constructor parameters in injectable components or as method parameters passed to provider methods.
-These parameter can also be annotated with the {@link: sting.Named @Named} annotation.
+These parameters can also be annotated with the {@link: sting.Named @Named} annotation.
 When sting compiles the injector, it ensures that the consumer service dependency can only be satisfied by producers if they have the same qualifier.